mikerochip/editorconfig-monodevelop/README.md

 ### Install from Source

-Source builds are only supported using Visual Studio for Mac.
+Source builds are currently only supported using Visual Studio for Mac.

 #### Building the Solution